 Jamie Green's musical pedigree runs deep.
 From a long line of musical women, Jamie's grandmother and great aunts were the Big Band-era jazz vocalists, the King Sisters, while her mother was a soloist in the 60's girl group, the Four King Cousins.
 Jamie joined the King Family roadshow and TV specials at the age of six, learning harmonies from her mother by singing to Steely Dan, the Eagles and Earth, Wind & Fire.
 As an adult, Jamie carried on the family's musical legacy-- if with a bit more edge--as a contemporary singer-songwriter in her own right, winning two L.A.
 Music Awards in the "Indie Pop" and “Adult Alternative" Album of the Year categories and multiple honors from national and international songwriting competitions, including the John Lennon Songwriting Contest and the Lionel Richie songwriting scholarship at UCLA.

-Born and raised in Los Angles, Jamie has lived in Santa Barbara for the past 15 years where she has been performing her original music in both full band and smaller acoustic settings.
-Her present focus is fronting the Tri-Counties premiere 90's Tribute Band, Flannel 101, a great fit for someone deeply influenced by the singer-songwriters of the Lilith Fair era (Alanis Morrissette, Sheryl Crow, Fiona Apple, Ani DiFranco, Indigo Girls).
-But in Flannel 101, Jamie gets to rock her raunchier side not just with covers of No Doubt and Hole, but also Nirvana, Red-Hot Chili Peppers, Green Day and Radiohead.
-Jamie has remarked with Flannel 101, she gets to be "even more" of herself than she can with her original music.
-That is because "earnest singer-songwriter" in only one side of this multi-faceted entertainer who truly knows how to engage a crowd with her antics.
+Born and raised in Los Angles, Jamie has lived in Santa Barbara for the past 16 years where she has been performing her original music in both full band and smaller acoustic settings at venues from Ventura to Santa Ynez.
+For the past four years, you may have seen her front the Tri-Counties premiere 90's Tribute Band, Flannel 101, rocking the Tri-Counties from Santa Barbara to Paso Robles.
+An alt-rock 90's Tribute turned out to be a great fit for someone deeply influenced by the singer-songwriters of the Lilith Fair era (Alanis Morrissette, Sheryl Crow, Fiona Apple, Ani DiFranco, Indigo Girls).
+In fronting a 90's Tribute Band, Jamie got to rock her raunchier, punkier, sassier side, with covers of No Doubt, Red-Hot Chili Peppers, Green Day, Radiohead and more.
+(Click 90's Tribute in the menu for more on Jamie's 90's project).

 Jamie's first two award-winning albums ("My Crime" and "Truce") explored such topics as a woman’s need to hold herself sacred, a young girl’s need for encouragement, a teenage girl’s need to rant, a best friend's sexual assault, a woman’s right to choose, and of course, a woman’s right to process relationships gone wrong.
 On her latest album, "Chase the Rain," Jamie continues her signature storytelling through several different types of female characters: “Unencumbered” features a plucky 14 year-old with “braces and a nose ring” who makes a unique impression on the narrator; “Megan, Lynndie & Sabrina” features the trio of female soldiers at Abu Ghraib who posed “thumbs-up in front of a pile of naked, hooded men,” thus forcing the songwriter to question her feminist assumptions about female morality.
 “Silver” - arguably the most poignant song on the album - is a requiem for a woman who left the physical plane far too early, as expressed through the tears of grieving friends.